Performance Benchmarks

 Proper Warmup

-All benchmarks include JIT warmup phases to ensure measurements reflect optimized code paths.
+Benchmarks include JIT warmup phases to measure optimized code paths.

 Reproducible

 All benchmark code is open source.
-Run the same tests on your hardware with our benchmark suite.
+Run the same tests on your hardware.

 JMH-Based

-Using Java Microbenchmark Harness for statistically rigorous measurements.
+Powered by Java Microbenchmark Harness for statistical rigor.

 Run Your Own Benchmarks